mckernanin/sectionw2s-theme/plugins/stream/readme.txt

 === Stream ===
-Contributors:      fjarrett, lukecarbis, shadyvb, westonruter, stream, xwp
+Contributors:      fjarrett, lukecarbis, stream, xwp
-Tags:              actions, activity, activity log, activity logs, admin actions, analytics, audit, audit log, audit logs, change, changes, dashboard, log, logs, stream, tracking, troubleshooting, wp stream
+Tags:              actions, activity, activity log, activity logs, admin actions, analytics, audit, audit log, audit logs, blackbox, black box, change, changes, dashboard, log, logs, stream, tracking, troubleshooting, wp stream
-Requires at least: 3.7
+Requires at least: 3.9
-Tested up to:      4.4
+Tested up to:      4.6
-Stable tag:        3.0.4
+Stable tag:        3.1.1
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Stream is the easiest and safest way to track content changes happening to your WordPress site and then view them in beautifully organized detail.
+Planes have a black box, WordPress has Stream.
+When something goes wrong, you need to know how it happened.

 == Description ==

-Never be in the dark about WP Admin activity again.
+With Stream, you're never left in the dark about WordPress Admin activity.

-Stream allows you to know exactly when changes to your site have been made, and more importantly, who did them.

-Every logged-in user action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action and IP address.
+Every logged-in user action is displayed in an activity stream and organised for easy filtering by User, Role, Context, Action or IP address.

+For advanced users, Stream also supports a Multisite view of all activity records on your network, the ability to set exclude rules to ignore certain kinds of user activity, and a WP‑CLI command for querying records.

+Stream is perfect for keeping tabs on your clients.
+When something breaks, Stream is there to help.
+See what changed and who changed it.

 **Built-In Tracking Integrations For Popular Plugins:**